jjkim723/bmp_negative/README.md

   * For each color in a pixel: 255 - (original byte)
   * Colors of a pixel are: red, green, blue
 * Limitations: Only works if uncompressed AND 24 bits per pixel
+  * Handled by throwing Exceptions for each of these limitations

 ## How to Run ##
 1. Compile with javac BMPEditor.java